-- IH Professionals are seen as valued partners collaborating with other scientific communities on initiatives involving integration of exposure data with other determinants of human health (e.g., Total Worker Health, Exposome, Total Exposure Health).
+- OEHS Professionals are seen as valued partners collaborating with other scientific communities on initiatives involving integration of exposure data with other determinants of human health (e.g., Total Worker Health, Exposome, Total Exposure Health).

 - AIHce On Demand session recordings bring the best of AIHce EXP directly to you.
 Choose the topic areas that best meet your education needs and get access to cutting-edge presentations through your computer, tablet, or smartphone.

 - 2020 eLearning Subscriptions provide access to education webinars and selected AIHce OnDemand Recordings.